hackclub/hackclub/CONDUCT.md

 - The `#hack-club` IRC channel on Freenode
 - Club Meetings

-Other Hack Club groups (such as conferences, meetups, and other unofficial forums) are encouraged to adopt this Code of Conduct.
+Other Hack Club groups (such as hackathons, conferences, meetups, and other unofficial forums) are encouraged to adopt this Code of Conduct.
 Those groups must provide their own moderators and/or working group (see below).

 ## Hacker Values